swiftlang/swift-sdk-generator/README.md

 swift run swift-sdk-generator
 ```

-This will download required components and produce a Swift SDK for Ubuntu Jammy in the `Bundles` subdirectory of
+This will download required components and produce a Swift SDK for Ubuntu Jammy in the `Bundles` subdirectory.
+Follow the steps
-this project.
-Follow the steps printed at the end of generator's output for installing the newly generated Swift SDK.
+printed at the end of generator's output for installing the newly generated Swift SDK.

-Additional command-line options are available for specifying target platform features, such as a Linux distribution name,
+Additional command-line options are available for specifying target platform features, such as Linux distribution name,
 version, and target CPU architecture.
 Pass `--help` flag to see all of the available options:

 ```